apogeecode/apogee-playground-docs/docs/Getting_Started/signup.en.md

 4. Tap on the pink area.
 You can either choose a profile picture from your gallery, or take a new one.
 After editing your profile picture, tap the **"Next"** button to continue
 5. For identity verification; please follow the instructions on your screen, scan your document, and wait.
 Digital identity verification might take a few minutes to complete.
 After the digital verification is complete, our team will be verifying your account in a few working days

-    ???+ warning "Skipping the verification process"
+    ???+ info "Skipping the verification process"

-        You can also skip the verification for now, however you will not be able to use most features of the app until your identity is verified.
+        You can also skip the verification for now, and verify your identity later on.

-        You will not be:

-        - Able to go online
-        - Able to make any type of request
-        - Visible on the app

 ??? example "Tutorial"